 Working knowledge of basic telephone etiquette.

-Ability to operate various office equipment such as postage meter, fax machine, copier, etc.
+Ability to operate various office equipments such as postage meter, fax machine, copier, etc.

 Typing speed of fifty (50) words per minute with accuracy.

 Practical experience with MS Word, Excel, Access and other computer software applications.

 Ability to independently compose and prepare correspondence and memoranda.

 Ability to read, analyze and interpret moderately complex data.

 Evidence on continuing education to maintain any required Certificate/License and update knowledge and skills.